adaptiveprotocols/adaptiveprotocols.github.io/careers/mac-developer.md

 Adaptiva is seeking a passionate and driven Mac Developer who loves solving big problems using well-designed and elegantly written code.
 You will be working on cutting-edge technologies, including Distributed Computing, Network Protocols, Cloud Infrastructure and Services, Big Data/Hadoop, Analytics and Visualization to solve real-world problems for some of the biggest and most respected Fortune 500 companies in the world.

 Adaptiva is a results-driven company that invests in hard-working, genuine, talented, and creative employees who don’t settle for anything short of their best work.
-Engineers can thrive in an independent, logical environment where they can truly leave a mark on an award winning, rapidly growing organization.
+You will thrive in an independent, friendly, and collaborative working environment where you can truly leave a mark..

 ## Responsibilities
 * Identify, prioritize and execute tasks in the software development life cycle